North Korea missile launch: The most important things to know

 That being said, "the South really wants to make sure there is no military action on the peninsula because they're the ones who will hurt the most."

+Chinese Foreign Ministry spokesman Geng Shuang said Wednesday Beijing has expressed "serious concern and opposition" over North Korea's missile launch, and reiterated calls for Pyongyang to abide by "relevant UN Security Council resolutions."

+Kremlin spokesman Dmitry Peskov condemned the launch as "a provocative act which provokes a further increase in tension and which pushes us further away from finding a solution to this crisis situation."

-CNN's Will Ripley and Barbara Starr contributed reporting.
+CNN's Will Ripley, Barbara Starr and Jo Shelley contributed to this report.